Tyler LaBonte

 About Me

-I am a second-year PhD student in Machine Learning at the Georgia Institute of Technology advised by Jake Abernethy and Vidya Muthukumar.
-I completed my BS in Applied and Computational Mathematics at the University of Southern California, where I was a Trustee Scholar and Viterbi Fellow.
-My work is generously supported by the DoD NDSEG Fellowship.
+I am a fourth-year PhD student in Machine Learning at the Georgia Institute of Technology advised by Vidya Muthukumar and Jacob Abernethy.
+I completed my BS in Applied and Computational Mathematics at the University of Southern California advised by Shaddin Dughmi, where I was a Trustee Scholar and Viterbi Fellow.
+My work has been generously supported by the DoD NDSEG Fellowship.

 Publications